cln515/AudioSwingnizer/README.md

 ## How to use
 ### Preliminary preparations
-Create 1.5 times and 0.75 times the speed of an original sound source (Please use 3rd party software, e.g. DAW)
+Create 1.5 times and 0.75 times the speed of an original sound source (Please use 3rd party software, e.g. DAW).
+The original wav file should be synchronized to the tempo from beginning to end.

 ### Run program
 swingnizer.py <.wav file 1.5 times the speed> <.wav file 0.75 times the speed> <tempo> <length(second)> <output wav file>